Joewus12345/openai-support-agent-demo/README.md

   command on Windows/macOS so headless `AsyncWebCrawler` launches succeed on every OS.

+  Every crawler example (both `crawl4AI-agent` and `crawl4AI-agent-v2`) now writes Markdown into `public/knowledge_base`, so once you activate a venv and run something like `python crawl4AI-agent/crawl4AI-examples/2-crawl_docs_sequential.py` the resulting `.md` files land next to the rest of the RAG assets without any manual copying.
+The directory is created automatically if it doesn’t already exist.

 ## Demo Flow

 To try out the demo, you can ask questions that will trigger a file search.